subsquid/substrate-archive-setup/README.md

-# indexer-setup
+# Indexer setups

 Hydra Indexer setups for various chains.

-To run a Hydra indexer for a specific e chain, navigate to the corresponding folder and run
+To run a Hydra indexer for a specific chain, navigate to the corresponding folder and run

 ```sh
 docker-compose up